cetanu/sovereign/docs/config.rst

-    SOVEREIGN_KEEPALIVE,5,How long the server should hold connections open for clients before closing SOVEREIGN_SOURCE_MATCH_KEY,service_clusters,What value in Source data should sovereign look for when matching nodes SOVEREIGN_NODE_MATCH_KEY,cluster,What value in the Node Discovery Request should sovereign look for when matching nodes
+    SOVEREIGN_KEEPALIVE,5,How long the server should hold connections open for clients before closing SOVEREIGN_SOURCE_MATCH_KEY,service_clusters,What value in Source data should sovereign look for when matching nodes SOVEREIGN_NODE_MATCH_KEY,cluster,What value in the Node Discovery Request should sovereign look for when matching nodes SOVEREIGN_SOURCES_REFRESH_RATE,30,How often (in seconds) Sovereign should reload sources SOVEREIGN_REFRESH_CONTEXT,False,Whether or not to continually reload template context SOVEREIGN_CONTEXT_REFRESH_RATE,3600,How often (in seconds) Sovereign should reload template context